hebergonza719/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+We learned how to create an API using Express.
+We learned how to create servers, routers and middleware.

 - [ ] Describe Middleware?

+Middleware is a function that has access to the request object, response object and the next middleware funtion.
+Middleware can make changes to the req and res, and call the next middleware in the stack.

 - [ ] Describe a Resource?

+In a RESTful application, everything is a resource.
+A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return a response status code of 2xx, such as 200.

 - [ ] How can we partition our application into sub-applications?

+We can use express router, and we can partition the application in sub-routers.

 ## Minimum Viable Product